Many vegetable and flowering plants often fall prey to fungal attacks, bugs, and worms of several varieties. The most common are:

-While this is just a broad list category of bugs, beetles, worms and caterpillars, there are several other insects and birds that feast on your garden daily.
+While this is just a broad list category of bugs, beetles, worms, and caterpillars, there are several other insects and birds that feast on your garden daily.

 Ongoing research has shown that spraying chemical pesticides are not good for the plants.
 The vegetables and fruits it gives us ends up being toxic which will harm our bodies and those of the ones we love.

-On the other hand, using essential oils is beneficial to the plant and the environment at large.
+Firstly, using essential oils is beneficial to the plant and the environment at large.
 It also does not poison the plants and the produce.
 It keeps away insects of all kinds, bugs and beetles, caterpillars and worms, even birds.
 Some of the best essential oils that are useful for spraying in the garden are:

 Tea Tree oil (Melaleuca).

-Peppermint oil has a very strong scent that repels most garden insects like Aphids, flies, beetles and spiders.
+Peppermint oil has a very strong scent that repels most garden insects like Aphids, flies, beetles, and spiders.
 Even ants do not like it.